Resident Handbook - Quick Links

 - That PMI Georgia has the right to file a Dispossessory Warrant at the county courthouse if rent is not received within three business days.
 This is the first step in the eviction process.

-- After a dispossessory has been filed, in most cases the tenant may get current by paying all funds due using certified funds and PMI Georgia will have the dispossessory dismissed.
+- After a dispossessory has been filed, in most cases, the tenant may become current by paying all funds due using certified funds and PMI Georgia will have the dispossessory dismissed.
 If PMI Georgia does not receive these funds, however, then a court date will follow and the eviction process will proceed.

-PMI Georgia takes no pleasure in evicting any tenant.
-It is a fundamental truth, however, that you really do have to “pay to stay”.
+PMI Georgia takes no pleasure in evicting a tenant.
+It is a fundamental truth, that you really do have to “pay to stay”.

 CARE OF THE PROPERTY

 Being a tenant in a home owned by someone else is a privilege.
 PMI Georgia expects all residents to treat the home as if it were their own.
 Any abuse or neglect to the property will result in immediate eviction proceedings.